Do All Inherited Houses in California Go Through Probate?

 Frequently Asked Questions About Probate Sales Without Court Confirmation

-Can an executor sell a house without going through probate in California?
+Can an executor sell an inherited house without going through probate in California?

-No. If the property is part of a probate estate, the sale still takes place within the probate process.
-However, if the executor has full authority under the Independent Administration of Estates Act (IAEA), they may be able to sell the property without court confirmation.
+If the inherited house is part of a probate estate, the executor cannot sell it completely outside the probate process.
+However, if the executor has full authority under the Independent Administration of Estates Act, the sale may be able to move forward without a separate court confirmation hearing.

 If you’re trying to figure out what to do with a home in Pacifica—especially if you’re out of the area or handling things from a distance—I’m always available to talk things through.